tomazgda/ocaml-tally/README.md

 ## Types

-Right now, only three acounts exist (Joint, Expense and Income) - postive values in a first-direct statement are parsed as Incomes, and negative as Expenses.
+Right now, only three acounts exist (Joint, Expense and Income) - postive values in a first-direct statement are parsed as Incomes, and negative ones as Expenses.

 ```ocaml
 type amount = float * float